Study Abroad & Off Campus

 National Student Exchange (NSE)

 National Student Exchange (NSE) allows students to go on exchange to another school in the United States or Canada.
-Choose from more than 200 schools and hundreds of subjects to study.
+Choose from more than 200 schools and hundreds of subjects to study from across North America.
 You can still earn credit toward your U of M degree and the credits you earn may be used toward your psychology major or minor.

 International UROP Scholarship

 The International Undergraduate Research Opportunities Program (I-UROP) Scholarship provides critical funding to students enrolled in select credit-bearing learning abroad programs involving a research project.
 The learning abroad program must be a fall or spring semester or the academic year.
 A minimum of 100 hours must be dedicated to onsite research.